Wisdom Library

 - China (Lao Tzu, Zhuangzi)

-- China (Confucius, Mencius)
+- China (Confucius, Mencius, Mothers, Mozi)

-- Greece (Socrates, Plato, Epicurus)
+- Greece (Socrates, Plato)

-- Greece (Aristotle)
+- Greece (Aristotle, Epicurus)

 - Jerusalem (Jesus)

-- West Asia (Muhammad, Hadith)
+- Middle East (Muhammad, Hadith)

 - China (Chinese Buddhism, Tales)